CorvetteCole/GotoSleep/README.md

 -Implement smart persistent notifications (keeps notifiying as long as user continues to use their device)

--Add credits for app icon, intro icons, open source libraries, etc. Perhaps replace the Feedback button with Help or Info or About and have that open to a new activity?.
+-Add credits for app icon, intro icons, open source libraries, etc. Perhaps replace the Feedback button with Help or Info or About and have that open to a new activity?
 Maybe add a 3rd button called About

 -Add app shortcut for go to sleep early feature